RandomTanne/hyprland-easy-setup/README.md

 **Attention:** Make sure to **not** execute the script with sudo, or the makepkg command will fail.

-After the script has finished and your machine has rebooted and you have logged in, you can start Hyprland by either typing `Hyprland` in the command line or executing the `exec-hypr-vm.sh` script that comes with this repo, in case you are working on a virtual machine.
+After the script has finished, your machine has rebooted and you have logged in, you can start Hyprland by either typing `Hyprland` in the command line or executing the `exec-hypr-vm.sh` script that comes with this repo, in case you are working on a virtual machine.

 ### Keyboard shortcuts